kasperplaneta/SimBa2/README.md

 The resulting .csv files (or dataframe when used in a Python script) have mostly self-explanatory column names.

 The column named ```mean_RSA``` shows the mean RSA value across chains if the structure is a homooligomer (this is defined using the sequence in the PDB's SEQRES record.
-If no SEQRES record is present, ```mean_RSA``` will not calculated, even if the structure is a homooligomer)
+If no SEQRES record is present, ```mean_RSA``` will not be calculated, even if the structure is a homooligomer).

 ## Citing SimBa2
 Please acknowledge the use of SimBa2 by citing the following publication: